Back to New Arrivals

 In this disgustingly marvelous world, you will discover facts about smelly sports, weird world records, rank rodents, vile Victorians, horrible medicine, gory gastronomy, and more--all of which are connected in unexpected and hilarious ways

-Always be prepared: essential tips and tricks for keeping safe in the outdoors with Survive.
+Always be prepared: essential tips and tricks for keeping safe and surviving in the outdoors.

 Whether you’re going for a leisurely hike or setting off into the wilderness, there is nothing more important than being properly prepared.
 Being knowledgeable about survival techniques can be the difference between having fun outside and an emergency rescue.